 Figure 5: Whole-mounts can be used to track incorporation of new taste bud cells.
 Mice were injected with EdU to label dividing progenitors on Days 0, 1, and 3 and sacrificed on Day 4.
-(A, B) Cells labeled with EdU (green) can be identified both around and within the taste bud, which is labeled with keratin-8 (white).
+(A, B) Cells labeled with EdU (green) can be identified both around and within the taste bud, which is labeled with keratin-8 (A, white, B, gray).
 (B, C) Individual EdU-labeled, keratin-8+ cells inside the taste bud and keratin-8–, EdU-labeled nuclei are segmented outside the taste bud.
 (D–F) The fluorescence within each structure segmented in A–B was masked and can be seen in cross-section.
 The perimeter of the taste bud is outlined with a white dotted line (D–F).
 (D) The yellow cell is within the taste bud and is both EdU-labeled and keratin-8+.
 The magenta nucleus is outside the taste bud and is keratin-8–.
 (E) The teal cell is inside the taste bud and both EdU-labeled and keratin-8+.
-The purple EdU-labeled nucleus is keratin-8– and outside of the taste bud.
+The purple EdU-labeled nucleus is keratin-8– and outside of the taste bud (white arrow).
 (F) The blue cell is keratin-8+ and elongated, consistent with mature taste-transducing cells.
 Scale bars in A–C =3 µm; scale bars in D = 2 µm; scale bars in E, F = 4 µm.
 Abbreviation: EdU = 5-ethynyl-2′-deoxyuridine.

 Figure 6: Shapes of whole taste bud cells can be analyzed along with their relationships with other taste bud cells.
 (A–F).
 Segmenting individual taste bud cells to create surfaces isolates individual taste bud cells, facilitating clear visualization.
 Individual (A–C) Car4+ and (D–F) PLCβ2+ cells show the variation in individual cell shapes.
-(G) The closest PLCβ2+ cell to the Car4+ cell in B was determined to be within 200 nm (indicated by arrow).
-The next closest cell was greater than 200 nm away, which is distinguishable as a separate structure, away from the segmented Car4+ cell.
-(H, I) The next closest cell was segmented; masked fluorescence is shown in yellow.
-The three areas that are the next closest, but indicated by arrows.
-Scale bars in A–C = 3 µm; scale bars in D, E = 4 µm; scale bar in F = 2 µm; scale bars in G–I = 3 µm.
+(G) The closest PLCβ2+ cell to the Car4+ cell in B was determined to be within 200 nm (at a single small 0.5 µm2 location indicated by arrow).
+The next closest cell was greater than 300 nm away, and distinguishable as a separate structure from the segmented Car4+ cell.
+(H, I) The next closest cell was segmented; and the masked fluorescence is shown in yellow.
+The three closest points for the next closest cell (yellow) are indicated by arrowheads in H, I. Scale bars in A–C = 3 µm; scale bars in D, E = 4 µm; scale bar in F = 2 µm; scale bars in G–I = 3 µm.

 Figure 7: Quantifying innervation to the papilla.
 (A) Some labels for taste neurons also label innervation to the papilla.
 (B) The innervation within the taste bud is separated from the innervation outside the taste bud by segmenting the taste bud (as described for Figure 3), (C) masking the innervation inside the taste bud (red), and then masking the innervation outside of the taste bud only (dark blue).
-The volume of innervation to the taste bud (red) was 1649.6 mm3.
+The volume of innervation to the taste bud (red) was 1649.6 m3.
 The innervation outside the taste bud will include taste fibers underneath the papilla that should not be included in the quantification of the innervation to the papilla.
 (D) The fluorescence of the innervation to the papilla was masked (light blue).
-The volume of innervation to the papilla was 121.8 mm3.
-Scale bars in A–D = 4 mm.
+The volume of innervation to the papilla was 121.8 m3.
+Scale bars in A–D = 4 m.

 DISCUSSION: